Boston University's New Institute for the Study of the Origins of Civilization (ISOC)!

 Ancient Plasma Strike on the Giza Plateau

 During the summer of 2016, while leading a tour of Egypt, two friends and colleagues, Yousef Awyan and Mohamed Ibraham, showed me a feature on the Giza Plateau that they suspected would catch my attention.
 Indeed, it did: a potential ancient lightning strike right in front of the immense Second Pyramid.
-Here's a video posted to YouTube of a few of us examining the site.
-I wrote an article about this important discovery in the November-December issue of Atlantis Rising, and I plan to discuss it further in forthcoming publications.
+Here is a video (initially posted to YouTube) of a few of us examining the site.
+I wrote an article about this important discovery for the November-December issue of Atlantis Rising, and I plan to discuss it further in forthcoming publications.
+Additionally, the banner image at the top of this page shows this plasma strike in greater detail.

 Awarded an Honorary Professorship